KrYoSoftware/KrYoLostArk/README.md

 Plese Leave Feedback Via Discord!

-( Must Use REPEAT & Hold Down Option OFF & Toggle ON.)
+( Must Use REPEAT & Hold Down Option ON & Toggle ON.)

 ( Bind To Left Or Right Mouse Auto ATTACK Button!
 Performs Best! )